cdapio/cdap/docs/loom-docs/source/guide/admin/ui.rst

 The Services Home Screen
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The services home screen lists the services current configured by the administrator.
+The services home screen lists the services currently configured by the administrators.
 The page also provides the ability to delete and view/edit each service.

-Clicking on a service name will take you to the edit service page to view more details of the service and the ability to edit the configurations.
+Clicking on an item's name will take you to the 'Edit service' page to view more details of the service and allows you to edit the configurations.

 .. figure:: services-screenshot-1.png
     :align: center